 While the past 2 decades have seen a downward trend in the number of days with reduced visibility (defined as a visual distance less than 20km) throughout Queensland, there were more than 10 reduced visibility days in all Queensland regions in 2000, 2001 and 2009 due to dry conditions and widespread bushfires.
 In addition, due to localised bushfires, South East Queensland recorded more days with reduced visibility in 2004, 2012 and 2019 as well, while Gladstone recorded more days with reduced visibility in 2011, 2015 and 2017 to 2019.

 A build-up of fine airborne particles can reduce how far we can see through the air.
-The Environmental Protection (Air) Policy 2008 provides a visual amenity objective of 20km.
+The Environmental Protection (Air) Policy 2019 (Air EPP) provides a visual amenity objective of 20km.
 This means it should be possible on a fine day to see an object 20km away.

-Reductions in visibility are largely attributable to burning activities such as combustion in motor vehicles and industry, bushfires and the fine particles resulting from photochemical smog formation.
-While bushfires and dust storms can also affect the Mackay and Ayr (Burdekin) regions, smoke from cane burning in the Burdekin and from cane trash burning in the Mackay region also can reduce visibility.
+Reductions in visibility are largely attributable to burning activities such as combustion in motor vehicles and industry, bushfires and the fine particles resulting from photochemical smog formation, and windblown dust.
+While bushfires and dust storms can also affect the Mackay and Ayr (Burdekin) regions, smoke from cane burning in the Burdekin and from cane trash burning in the Mackay region also can reduce visibility in these regions.

-Trends in number of exceedences of Air Environmental Protection Policy (EPP) goal for visibility-reducing particles by airshed for 2000-2017.
+Trends in number of exceedances of Air Environmental Protection Policy (EPP) goal for visibility-reducing particles by airshed for 2000–2019.